Using i>clickers for Basic Polling

 - If you copied the 'iclicker Win' folder to the local desktop, make sure you copy it back onto your USB key.
 If you forget to copy the folder back to your key, you will not be able to review any of the polling results afterwards.

-- To view the polling results on your office computer, insert the USB key, then double click the i>grader.exe application in your i>clicker software folder, and select your course.
-Then click Open gradebook.
+- To view the polling results on your office computer, insert the USB key, open iClicker Classic or iClicker Cloud, and select your course.
+Then click Launch gradebook.

 - Click view on the column corresponding to the polling session you wish to look over.
 Sessions are identified by date.